awsdocs/amazon-workspaces-administration-guide/doc_source/enable-user-self-service-workspace-management.md

 # Enable Self\-Service WorkSpace Management Capabilities for Your Users<a name="enable-user-self-service-workspace-management"></a>

-In Amazon WorkSpaces, you can enable self\-service WorkSpace management capabilities for your users to provide them with more control over their experience\.
-It can also reduce your IT support staff workload for Amazon WorkSpaces\.
-When you enable self\-service capabilities, you can allow users to perform one or more of the following tasks directly from their Windows, macOS, or Linux client for Amazon WorkSpaces:
+In Workspaces, you can enable self\-service WorkSpace management capabilities for your users to provide them with more control over their experience\.
+It can also reduce your IT support staff workload for Workspaces\.
+When you enable self\-service capabilities, you can allow users to perform one or more of the following tasks directly from their Windows, macOS, or Linux client for Workspaces:
 + Cache their credentials on their client\.
 This lets them reconnect to their WorkSpace without re\-entering their credentials\.
 + Restart \(reboot\) their WorkSpace\.
 + Increase the size of the root and user volumes on their WorkSpace\.